YousefMohassab/python-rapidminer-beta/README.md

-# RapidMiner Python package - BETA version
+# RapidMiner Python package - BETA2 version

 This Python package allows you to interact with RapidMiner Studio and Server.
 You can collaborate using the RapidMiner repository and leverage the scalable Server infrastructure to run processes.
 This document shows examples on how to use the package.
 Additional notebook files provide more advanced examples.
 There is an API document for each classes: [Studio](docs/Studio.md), [Server](docs/Server.md), [Scoring](docs/Scoring.md).